-1. INTRODUCTION
+1. Introduction

-Launched in June of 2008, the Fermi Gamma-ray Space Telescope regularly surveys the gamma-ray sky with the Large Area Telescope (LAT, Atwood et al. 2009).
-Fermi-LAT is able to observe the entire sky approximately every 3 hours.
-This semi-uniform exposure, as well as the LAT's stable instrument response, good angular resolution (< 0.15° at >10 GeV1), and large energy range (20 MeV - 2 TeV) have made Fermi-LAT an ideal instrument for studying time-varying phenomena in the gamma-ray sky.
+Launched in June of 2008, the Fermi Gamma-ray Space Telescope regularly surveys the gamma-ray sky with the Large Area Telescope (LAT; Atwood et al. 2009).
+Fermi-LAT is able to observe the entire sky approximately every 3 hr.
+This semi-uniform exposure, as well as the LAT's stable instrument response, good angular resolution (<0.15° at >10 GeV), and large energy range (20 MeV-2 TeV) have made Fermi-LAT an ideal instrument for studying time-varying phenomena in the gamma-ray sky.4

 Ongoing observations by the LAT have shown that the GeV sky is populated by transient sources whose gamma-ray flux varies on an assortment of timescales.
-Gamma-ray bursts (GRBs) and pulsars' high-energy flux can vary in as short as a fraction of a second (Ajello et al. 2019; Abdo et al. 2013).
-Day-long flux variations have been observed in the Crab Nebula (Abdo et al. 2010b; Balbo et al. 2011; Striani et al. 2011; Tavani et al. 2011) as well as in multiple novae (Cheung et al. 2016; Li et al. 2017b; Franckowiak et al. 2018; Nelson et al. 2019).
-Blazars have been observed to emit gamma-rays whose emission timescales can vary from days and weeks (Dinesh et al. 2023; Cutini et al. 2023; Pittori et al. 2023;

-Brill 2023) to months or even years (Abdo et al. 2010c; Nolan et al. 2012; Collaboration 2015; Abdollahi et al. 2020; Peñil et al. 2022; Otero-Santos et al. 2023).
+Gamma-ray bursts (GRBs) and pulsars' high-energy flux can vary in as short as a fraction of a second (Abdo et al. 2013; Ajello et al. 2019).
+Daylong flux variations have been observed in the Crab Nebula (Abdo et al. 2010b; Balbo et al. 2011; Striani et al. 2011; Tavani et al. 2011) as well as in multiple novae (Cheung et al. 2016; Li et al. 2017b; Franckowiak et al. 2018; Nelson et al. 2019).
+Blazars have been observed to emit gamma rays whose emission timescales can vary from days and weeks (Brill 2023; Cutini et al. 2023; Dinesh et al. 2023; Pittori et al. 2023) to months or even years (Abdo et al. 2010c; Nolan et al. 2012; Collaboration 2015; Abdollahi et al. 2020; Peñil et al. 2022; Otero-Santos et al. 2023).

 Observations of the transient gamma-ray sky are done across multiple domains and collaborations.
-Searches for extremely short flares (< 1 sec) like GRBs are performed onboard Fermi, refined on ground, and made publicly available quickly through the Gamma-ray Coordinates Network (GCN) notices2.
-Searches of transients on the 6-hour to 1 day timescales are performed manually on the ground by the Fermi flare advocates and delivered to the community via Astronomer Telegrams (ATel) and refereed publications (Ciprini & Fermi-LAT Collaboration 2012).
-Sources whose variability timescale spans months-to-years are discovered and published in Fermi-LAT catalogs (Abdo et al. 2010c; Nolan et al. 2012; Collaboration 2015; Abdollahi et al. 2020, 2022).
-As for flares with a typical duration of 1 week, these have been detected with the Fermi All-sky Variability Analysis (FAVA; Ackermann et al. 2013) and are reported in the first and second catalog of Flaring Gamma-ray Sources from FAVA (1FAV Ackermann et al. 2013, 2FAV Abdollahi et al. 2017).
+Searches for extremely short flares (<1 s) like GRBs are performed on board Fermi, refined on ground, and made publicly available quickly through the Gammaray Coordinates Network (GCN) notices.
+Searches of transients on 6 hr to 1 day timescales are performed manually on the ground by the Fermi flare advocates and delivered to the community via Astronomer Telegrams (ATel) and refereed publications (Ciprini & Fermi-LAT Collaboration 2012).
+Sources whose variability timescale spans from months to years are discovered and published in Fermi-LAT catalogs (Abdo et al. 2010c; Nolan et al. 2012; Collaboration 2015; Abdollahi et al. 2020, 2022).
+As for flares with a typical duration of 1 week, these have been detected with the Fermi All-sky Variability Analysis (FAVA; Ackermann et al. 2013) and are reported in the first and second catalogs of Flaring Gamma-ray Sources from FAVA (1FAV, Ackermann et al. 2013; 2FAV, Abdollahi et al. 2017).